 Since 2010 we have engaged tens of thousands of volunteers selected from local communities to test hundreds of thousands of children in their homes across Kenya, Tanzania and Uganda.
 District level partners help coordinate this effort and engage in local communication activities and debates.
 Uwezo has become a well-known brand for independent learning assessment in East Africa and globally.
 In the course of the 5 years, evaluations suggest that Uwezo has changed the discourse on primary education, from attention to the relatively successful provision of education inputs (enrolment, buildings, materials, etc.) to the general failure in achieving learning outcomes.
-In all three countries there is now a general sense of urgency to ensure that action taken to improve the education sector should be measured on its success by improved learning outcomes.217
+In all three countries there is now a general sense of urgency to ensure that children are not only in class but that they also learn.
+We are promoting the idea that action taken to improve the education sector should be measured on its success by improved learning outcomes.217